-For instance, if you have a main account and a sub-account, you can transfer 1 BTC to the sub-account and any liquidations or closed positions in the main account do not affect the balance or used margin of the sub-account.
+For instance, if you have a main account and a sub-account, you can transfer 1 BTC to the sub-account and any liquidations or closed positions in the main account do not affect the balances or used margin of the sub-account.

-Creating a Sub-account
+Create a Sub-account

 If a sub-account is not specified, a default one will be used across the web application and API.

-Moving Funds Between Sub-accounts
+Transfer Funds Between Sub-accounts

 To transfer funds to a sub-account, click on the button with two arrows.
-To deposit funds to a sub-account, click on the button with the upward facing arrow.
+To deposit funds to a sub-account, click on the button with the upward facing arrow:

-Depositing funds to a sub-account is not possible, there’s only 1 deposit address and that’s for your main account.
+If you click on the deposit button, the deposit page will be displayed.
+Depositing funds to a sub-account is not possible, there’s only one deposit address and that’s for your main account.
 Users will need to deposit BTC to their main account and then transfer it to their sub-account.

 Using the transfer button, you can move funds between the main accounts and sub-accounts.
-Enter the amount you want to transfer, the sending and receiving accounts as well as the currency you want to transfer.
+Enter the amount you want to transfer, the sending and receiving accounts as well as the currency you want to transfer:

 Isolate Risk/Specify Leverage with a Sub-account